gbowne1/ProgrammerNotes/Python/python3-development.md

 If you are using OOP, next you would do some class definitions with `class`

 last would be a main execution block with `if __name__ == "__main__":`

+`def` is used to define a function

+`if` starts a conditional statement

+`for` starts a loop

+`return` returns a value from a function

+`class` is used to define a OOP class in Python

+`while` starts a loop

+`in` checks a conditon

+`else` conditional

+`elif` conditional

+`with`

+`try` is a exception handling block

+## installing packages, modules, libraries

+pip installs modules, packages and libraries in python.